pglet/website/docs/tutorials/python.md

 ## Final touches

 Our Todo app is almost complete now.
-As a final touch we will add a footer (`Stack` control) displaying the number of incomplete tasks (`Text` control) and "Clear completed" button.
+As a final touch, we will add a footer (`Stack` control) displaying the number of incomplete tasks (`Text` control) and a "Clear completed" button.

 Copy the entire code for this step from [here](https://github.com/pglet/examples/blob/main/python/todo/todo-complete.py).
 Below we highlighted the changes we've done to implement the footer: